Leroymilo/FurnitureFramework/doc/Author.md

 The `Path` is the path of the included file, **relative to the mod folder**.
 The `Description` is also up to you (and optional), it will show in the tooltip of the config option.
 `Enabled` defines if this file is included by default.
 It is optional and its default value is `true`.

+Since 3.0.0, every Included pack will have its own config page automatically generated in the Generic Mod Config Menu interface.

+Note: if you want to edit/load this data with a Content Patcher mod, the patch would have `FF/<Furniture Pack UniqueID>/<Included Pack data path>` as a target, with `<Included Pack data path>` the path you wrote in the `Path` field.

 ## Commands